SharePoint Web Parts

 SharePoint 2013 Workflow “if” Settings

-Our approval SharePoint workflow could be resulting in 2 ways.
+Our approval of SharePoint workflow could be resulting in 2 ways.
 That’s the right moment to add the “If” condition from the ribbon.

 Select the “Outcome” variable, and pick the “Rejected” value.
 Then we should define a workflow action triggered on by the request rejection.
 First, we have to change the workflow status to “Rejected” the same way we performed to the “Pending” status action.

-How to create SharePoint Workflow Email Notifications
+Creating SharePoint Workflow Email Notifications

 Click the “These users” action and specify the users in the email settings.
 The request notification email will be sent back to its initiator.